-I love learning and helping others learn.
-I take long walks in the woods finding and collecting interesting things.
-Sometimes what I collect are photographs.
-I make things out of wood, travel in the summers, and listen to music much of the time.
+I love learning and being around others when they’re learning.
+I take long walks in the woods finding and collecting stuff.
+Every window sill has something on display.
+Nowadays what I mostly collect are photographs.
+I make things out of wood, bone, and beads, travel whenever I can and listen to music much of the time.
+My favorite animals are spiders and cats.
 Some of my favorite foods are salade Nicoise, chocolate eclairs and tea.

-I began my teaching career at the Museum of Life and Science in Durham.
-I founded the LS science lab in 1990, and taught PK-5th grade science classes for 6 years.
-I moved to Upper School, teaching chemistry and physical science for two years before moving to Duke School, where I worked as a 6th grade teacher from 2000-2007.
+I began my teaching career at the Museum of Life and Science in Durham teaching fourth grade Brownies from all across North Carolina.
+I founded the LS science lab in 1990 and taught PK-5th grade science classes for 6 years.
+I moved to Upper School, teaching chemistry and physical science for two years before moving to Duke School, where I worked as a 6th-grade teacher from 2000-2007.
 I returned to the Ravenscroft Lower School science lab in 2008.
 The summer of 2017 I fulfilled a life-long dream to make friends with a T-rex at the Mississippi science museum in Jackson.
+Met this gator, too.